How to Get the Covid-19 Vaccine

 Each site will be a little different but, in general, retailers are requiring appointments to get a Covid-19 vaccine.
 You can make these online or through the store app.

 Some retailers will also be offering clinic days.
 Check with specific locations to find out hours and availability.
 Individual jurisdictions decide where vaccines will go so you most likely won’t have a choice.
 Right now, this doesn’t really matter as the vaccines are equally effective, says Dr. Sostman.
 You should, however, get both doses from the same vaccine.
+(If you missed your second dose, here’s what to do.)

 You should not have to pay for the vaccine even if you don’t have health insurance.
 (In fact, some employers like Trader Joe’s, Instacart, and Dollar General are even paying employees to get a shot.)